CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Evaluation

 \subsubsection{Across Reasoning Modes}

-\textbf{Setup.} We choose Mistral as our testing foundation model and use the two authority bias experimental paradigms for experiment setup.
-We compare the results for two modes, Direct and Reasoning.
-In Direct mode, agents will give an immediate answer directly after reading the question; while in Reasoning mode, agents will first give a brief reasoning before answering the question.
-We use a temperature $T=0.7$ for both modes and set the reasoning token number to 128.
-Since the model will give various reasoning paths for the same question, we select the sampling number to be 8 (8 different reasoning paths for one question) to reduce the variance of the results.
+We evaluated whether the behavior of an agent regulated by \name\ is stable when agents answer with or without explicit reasoning.
+Similar to Section~\ref{subsubsec:temperature}, we used Mistral as the representative model and the two authority bias paradigms as the testbed, comparing Direct mode (the agent answers immediately after reading the question) and Reasoning mode (the agent first provides a brief rationale, then answers).
+The reasoning length is capped at 128 tokens to standardize the reasoning budget while allowing sufficient space for rationales (approximately 2-3 sentences).
+We repeated each question 8 times.

-\textbf{Results.} Cross-paradigm results (Fig.~\ref{fig:cross_paradigm_direct_vs_reasoning}) show both methods preserve the linear correlation across different paradigms.
-For RepE methods, the Direct and Reasoning modes share almost identical understanding across different paradigms.
-Within a single paradigm, RepE Linear and Projection produce almost overlapping curves for two modes (Fig.~\ref{fig:direct_vs_reasoning}) while the Prompt Numerical method doesn't.
-The first result (Fig.~\ref{fig:cross_paradigm_direct_vs_reasoning}) indicates that the Control Coefficient obtained using Direct mode calibration can be seamlessly used in paradigms requiring reasoning.
-The second result (Fig.~\ref{fig:direct_vs_reasoning}) shows that RepE methods achieve superior consistent and continuous control of cognitive bias -- even during the reasoning, the model coherently sticks to the codified cognitive bias without deviating from the pre-specified CBI level.
+\textbf{Results.} Figure~\ref{fig:cross_paradigm_direct_vs_reasoning} shows that both methods preserve a linear correlation across paradigms, and for RepE methods, the Direct and Reasoning modes exhibit almost identical behavior.
+Within a single paradigm (Fig.~\ref{fig:direct_vs_reasoning}), RepE Linear and RepE Projection produce nearly overlapping curves across the two modes, whereas the Prompt Numerical method is more sensitive to reasoning-mode variations.
+These results indicate that Control Coefficients calibrated in Direct mode transfer seamlessly to reasoning settings, and that RepE methods provide stable, continuous bias control even when the model generates intermediate reasoning.
+Statistical equivalence testing confirms that RepE methods maintain nearly identical behavior across both reasoning modes ($p < 0.001$ for all comparisons; see Appendix~\ref{appendix:reasoning_mode_stats} for details).